alex-bellon/wikipedia/README.md

 - [Thompson's Lamp](https://en.wikipedia.org/wiki/Thomson%27s_lamp) - Thomson's lamp is a philosophical puzzle based on infinites.
 It was devised in 1954 by British philosopher James F. Thomson, who used it to analyze the possibility of a supertask, which is the completion of an infinite number of tasks.

 ## Science

+### Academia
+- [Least publishable unit](https://en.wikipedia.org/wiki/Least_publishable_unit) - the smallest measurable quantum of publication, the minimum amount of information that can be used to generate a publication in a peer-reviewed venue, such as a journal or a conference.

 ### Anatomy
 - [Entoptic phenomenon](https://en.wikipedia.org/wiki/Entoptic_phenomenon) - visual effects whose source is from within the eye itself.